Arctic Flight

 Arctic Flight is a 1952 American drama film directed by Lew Landers and starring Wayne Morris, Alan Hale Jr. and Lola Albright.
 It was produced and distributed by Monogram Pictures.
-Arctic Flight depicts bush pilot flying in the Arctic on the edge of the International Date Line, involving Soviet intrigue.
+Arctic Flight depicts bush flying in the Arctic region on the edge of the International Date Line, involving Soviet intrigue.

 Plot

-In a small plane, bush pilot Mike Wien (Wayne Morris) flies his friend Dave Karluck (Thomas Richards Sr.) over a reindeer herd Dave owns in Alaska.
+In a small plane, bush pilot Mike Wien flies his friend Dave Karluck over a reindeer herd that Dave owns in Alaska.
 From the plane, Dave shoots a wolf that was preying on the deer.